vseryakov/backendjs/README.md

 * To see current metrics run the command in the console '/system/stats/get'

 * To see charts about accumulated metrics go to http://localhost:8000/metrics.html

+# Configuration

+Almost everything in the backend is configurable using a config files, config database or DNS.
+The whole principle behind it that once deployed in production, even quick restart are impossible to do so there should be a way to push config changes to the processes without restarting.

+Every module defines a set of config parameters that define the behavior of the code, due to single threaded nature of the node.js, it is simple to update any config parameter to new value so the code can operate differently.
+To achieve this the code must be written in a special way, like driven by configuration which can be changed at any time.

+All configuration goes through the configuration proces that checks all input and produces valid output which is applied to the module variables.
+Config file or databse table with configuration can be load on demand or periodically, for ecample all ocal config files are watched for modification and reloaded automaticlaly, the config database is loaded periodically which is defined by another config parameter.

 # Backend runtime